 If you've achieved strong recognition in your field and want to live or work in the United States, the "Einstein visa" may be your pathway.
 This informal term refers to U.S. visas reserved for individuals with extraordinary ability, whether in sciences, arts, business, education, or athletics.

-The nickname aside, you don't need to be a genius to qualify.
+The nickname aside (some also call it the Genius visa), you don't need to be a genius to qualify.
 The key is demonstrating that you've risen to the top of your specific field through sustained accomplishment.

 This guide breaks down how extraordinary ability visas work, who qualifies, what they cost, and how they compare to other work visa options like the H-1B.
 Unlike most employment-based green cards, these visas bypass the lengthy labor certification process.